Azure-Samples/azureai-samples/notebooks/GPT-4V/mutiple_images/README.md

-## REST API Basic Samples
+## REST API Mutiple Image Samples

 ### Overview

-This repository contains a collection of Jupyter notebooks demonstrating various use cases for interacting with the GPT-4V API, along with samples demonstrating how to use GPT-4V for Chat Completions via REST API.
+This Jupyter notebook demonstrates the techniques for managing multiple image inputs using the GPT-4V API.

 ### Objective

-These examples provide practical guidance and accelerators for developers integrating GPT-4V functionalities in their applications.
+The aim is to equip developers with strategies and best practices for effectively handling and processing multiple image inputs with GPT-4V, enhancing the scope and efficiency of their image-based applications.

 ### Programming Languages
  - Python

-### Estimated Runtime: 20 seconds
+### Estimated Runtime: 5-10 minutes